 The mission of the School of Nursing is to provide adult learners with the knowledge, skills and values to improve nursing and health care for populations of unprecedented diversity in the community.
 The faculty achieves this mission by offering a quality nursing education that prepares learners to be competent providers of nursing care and leaders in the profession.
 Guiding principles are respect for each learner's uniqueness, the ethic of caring, collaborative partnerships with the community, and health as a fundamental right for all.
 The nursing programs are characterized by accessibility, flexibility, currency, and innovative instructional delivery using distance education methods and informational technology.
-The School’s mission reflects the mission and goals of the College of Professional Studies and the California State University, Dominguez Hills.
+The School’s mission reflects the mission and goals of the College of Health, Human Services, and Nursing and the California State University, Dominguez Hills.

 The philosophy of the School of Nursing is a statement of beliefs and values held by the faculty about health, persons, environment, nursing, healthcare, education and learning.
 We believe that health is a dynamic continuum of interactive processes and health conditions, ranging from wellness to end-of-life.
 Persons participate in health-related activities based on their beliefs and values within the context of culture and society.
 The term "person" refers to individuals, families, communities and populations, especially those who are at risk, vulnerable or living in underserved communities.
 We believe the environment is global and dynamic in nature; it includes the constant, mutual interaction of internal and external forces upon individuals, families, communities and societies.
 We value diversity and strive to assure the provision of quality, cost-effective, culturally competent nursing care to all persons.